The Bitwarden Blog

-The FIDO2 authentication protocol facilitates passwordless login and continues to gather more support as an industry standard.
-Recent updates to mobile operating systems added native support for the standard, enabling Bitwarden to take advantage of this secure protocol.
+The FIDO2 passwordless authentication protocol facilitates passwordless login and continues to gather more support as an industry standard.
+Updates to mobile operating systems added native support for the standard, enabling Bitwarden FIDO2 support to take advantage of this secure protocol.
 But what is FIDO2, and how does it impact you?

 FIDO stands for Fast IDentity Online (not the name of a dog), as shorthand for the authentication standard created by the FIDO Alliance, an open industry association.
 The group, including internet industry leaders, worked together to develop the standard and advance online authentication, specifically for reducing the reliance on passwords.